marinebon/mbon-dashboard-server/README.md

 2. `docker-compose up --build -d` to update what's running
 3. `git pull` then `git commit` your changes
     * do not commit your `.env` or hostname changes to `erddap/setup.xml`

 ### Update client branch with changes from master
 3. `git branch` to be see if you are on the right branch
 4. `git branch client-*-backup-1` to create new backup branch
-5. `git rebase master` to prepend changes from master
+5. `git rebase origin/master` to prepend changes from master
 6. resolve any merge issues
-7. `git push --force-with-lease origin client-fknms`
+7. `git push --force-with-lease origin client-*`
     * !!! be careful with force pushing; it deletes history

 ## requirements